-Inductive Bible study is an approach to God’s Word focusing on three basic steps that move from a general overview to specifics.
+Inductive Bible study is an approach to God’s Word focusing on three basic steps that move from a focus on specific details to a more general, universal principle.
 Through these three steps, we apply inductive reasoning, which is defined as the attempt to use information about a specific situation to draw a conclusion.
 The steps are observation (what does it say?), interpretation (what does it mean?), and application (what does it mean for my life?).
 Inductive Bible study is a valuable tool in understanding and applying the principles of God’s Word.
 Inductive Bible study can be done on many different levels.
 The shorter version is good for a brief devotional.
 The more extensive study is wonderful for digging deeper into the mind and heart of God.

 The second step—interpretation (what does it mean?)—requires a more in-depth examination than the first step.
 At this step, we want to be careful to find the meaning of the verse in its context.
 For our sample verse, as we look into the background of the incident we find that the relationship between David, God’s anointed future king of Israel, and Jonathan, son of King Saul, was very close.
 Jonathan had saved David’s life when Saul was pursuing him (1 Samuel 20).
 David had described their relationship as “extraordinary” and he mourned Jonathan’s death greatly (2 Samuel 1:25-27).
 In this context, we see David wanting to do something nice for any of his relatives who might still be alive.
 His love and loyalty were still strong even though Jonathan had been out of his life for some time.
 David did not sit passively and wonder about this; he took action and searched for these people.